Sitecore/Sitecore.Demo.Platform/Azure PaaS/README.md

 - Run **`Env-Prep.ps1 -ConfigurationFile "See Below"`**

-For the `-ConfigurationFile` parameter please provde the full path to the `cake-config.json` located in your **\Azure PaaS\Cake folder**
+For the `-ConfigurationFile` parameter please provde the full path to the `cake-config.json` located in your `\Azure PaaS\Cake folder`

 This will prompt you for your dev.sitecore.com username and password.

-*Note this script currently throws an error.
-This can be safely ignored.

 ### 4. Deploy Sitecore.HabitatHome.Content

-From the **\Azure PaaS\Cake** folder
+From the `\Azure PaaS\Cake` folder

 - Run **`.\build.ps1`**